nebaughman/DriveUp/README.md

 ## Overview

-PicUp uploads a set of local image files to Google Drive, in encrypted form, for backup purposes.
+DriveUp uploads a set of local image files to Google Drive, in encrypted form, for backup purposes.

 The program can be executed repeatedly and will only upload files that do not yet appear in the target Google Drive path.

 Files are encrypted to a user's public key prior to upload.
-PicUp does not (yet) fetch files from Google Drive, nor decrypt them (user's private key is not needed or used).
+DriveUp does not (yet) fetch files from Google Drive, nor decrypt them (user's private key is not needed or used).

 > To restore files, you would need to manually download the GPG-encrypted files and use another program (such as [`gnupg`](https://gnupg.org/)) to decrypt them with your private key.

-PicUp is configured to only have access to Google Drive folders and files that it has created.
+DriveUp is configured to only have access to Google Drive folders and files that it has created.
 These access rights are summarised during the Google OAuth authentication process, which is performed upon first execution (see Setup).

 No temporary space is used.
 File encryption is performed in-process and streamed to Google Drive.

 ## Setup

-PicUp uses the Google Drive API, which requires app registration, to provide `client_secret.json` application credentials.
-To use PicUp, you must register as a Google developer and obtain your own `client_secret.jason` application credentials.
+DriveUp uses the Google Drive API, which requires app registration, to provide `client_secret.json` application credentials.
+To use DriveUp, you must register as a Google developer and obtain your own `client_secret.jason` application credentials.

-> The `client_secret.json` application credentials used to develop PicUp are not included.
+> The `client_secret.json` application credentials used to develop DriveUp are not included.

-PicUp (via Google Drive API) uses Google OAuth to authenticate the user and grant authorization to use the user's Google Drive service.
-When first running PicUp, if stored credentials are not available, a browser will be opened to an authentication and authorization URL.
+DriveUp (via Google Drive API) uses Google OAuth to authenticate the user and grant authorization to use the user's Google Drive service.
+When first running DriveUp, if stored credentials are not available, a browser will be opened to an authentication and authorization URL.
 Google Drive account access must be granted by the user.
 Afterward, credentials are stored in a local file for subsequent executions.

 > You may revoke access to this program in your Google account, which invalidates the stored credentials (you'll have to authorize the app once again).
 >